loicNorgeot/raspberry_pi/README.md

 sh commit_and_push.sh
 ```

-Add the following line with `crontab -e`:
+Add the following line with `crontab -e` as a local user (not as root):
 ```sh
 */5 * * * * sh /home/pi/dev/commit_and_push.sh
 ```